Skip to main content

 All about UFOs

 One of the most intriguing UFO sightings on record involved a Scout leader – D.S.
 ‘Sonny’ DesVergers.
-Picture the scene: it’s a hot, sticky night in Florida.
-August, 1952.
+Picture the scene: it’s a hot, sticky night in Florida, August 1952.
 D.S.
 ‘Sonny’ DesVergers staggers from a dense palmetto grove, burned and barely able to speak or see.
 When pressed, he says he came across an unidentified flying object and it discharged a fireball at him, causing his injuries.
 There are no other witnesses, and the case is never solved.
 Spooky, right?

 ‘UFO’ is an abbreviation for the US Air Form’s term ‘unidentified flying object’ and refers to any moving object in the sky that you can’t readily recognise.
 In the military, it doesn’t usually mean that the object comes from space, and some areas of the Ministry of Defence prefer the term UAP (unidentified aerial phenomena) to avoid any alien connotations.

 There’s good news and bad news if you’re interested in learning more about historical UFO sightings.
 Official reporting, analysis and recording of sightings began in the early 1950s, but until 1967, the Ministry of Defence destroyed their UFO files every five years, so lots of records have been lost.
 Since 1970, however, most surviving files have been reviewed for eventual release by The National Archives.
-There are already a huge number of files that you can access – you can view the highlights here.
+There are already a huge number of files that you can access – you can view the highlights online.

 UFO sightings increased after the second world war, and there are a few theories on why this happened.
 The more ’grounded’ theories talk about widespread trauma, a mass fear of invasion, and that our improved attempts at flying in the atmosphere of Earth (aeronautics) and surrounding space (astronautics) made people realise other life forms might be capable of the same thing.
 The first jet plane flew in 1939, after all, and just three years later, so did the first rocket that could touch space.
 Of course, three years after that, an American B-29 bomber dropped the world’s first deployed atomic bomb over Hiroshima, Japan, killing 80,000 people instantly.